gantry/docs/pages/01.gantry5/01.basics/01.key-features/docs.md

 * __Powerful built-in fields__

-  Extended fields such as toggles, color-chooser, image-chooser [^1], sliders, google fonts, textplus with suffix and prefix labels [^1] and many more!
+  Extended fields such as toggles, color-chooser, image-chooser, sliders, google fonts, textplus with suffix and prefix labels and many more!

 * __Per menu-item level control over any configuration parameter__